zirconium-dev/zirconium/README.md

-This is a fork with some modicifations of Zirconium.
+This is a fork with some modification of Zirconium.
 The biggest change is the inclusion of Ghostyy as a terminal.

 # Zirconium
 ***Do you like how I dance?
 I've got Zirconium pants!***